friphazeph/LLinal/README.md

 ### Commercial Use & Inquiries

-For commercial use scenarios, or if you are interested in potential collaboration, support, or partnership opportunities related to LLinal, please contact the author, Maxime Delhaye, at maxime.delhaye.md@gmail.com.his project is licensed under the **MIT License**.
+For commercial use scenarios, or if you are interested in potential collaboration, support, or partnership opportunities related to LLinal, please contact the author, Maxime Delhaye, at maxime.delhaye.md@gmail.com.

 -----